CosmWasm/docs-deprecated/dev-academy/dao-governance/01-what-is-smart-contracts.md

 # Introduction

-One of the promising aspect of Blockchain technology is novel **Governance** mechanisms.
+One of the promising aspect of Blockchain technology is novel **governance** mechanisms.

 :::info [wikipedia](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization)
 A decentralized autonomous organization (DAO), sometimes called a decentralized autonomous corporation (DAC), is an